 In a quiet moment, into my mind wandered the thought of a bear hug – how nice it feels when arms enfold you with strength, determination, and love.
 Like a bear hug.
 Quietly, the image of Bear slipped in.
 It was a warm and comforting thought, and I thought of Jesus – somehow – as a Bear.
 Immediately thoughts of Lewis’s admonitions in Letters to Malcolm came to mind – The moment you create an image of God, you must destroy it, for not being complete, it will be wrong.
 Realizing the danger, I said to myself, If it is alright for me to imagine Jesus as a Bear, then I’m going to need some signs. – But the picture had seemed so beautiful!!!
 Still.
 Thoughts that are untested, even though beautiful, must not be trusted.
-Softly, I pushed the thought away, and set it back adrift on that sea that washes thoughts upon our shores.
+Softly, I pushed the thought away, and set it back adrift on that sea that washes the vessels of thoughts upon our shores.
 That is what I try to do with the thoughts I don’t know what to do with, or don’t know if they are right, or good.
 If you love something, set it free.

 The days went by.
 Mother’s Day came, and it was a whirl of activity, putting together a dinner for the mothers in our lives.
 We had decided on a more complicated menu, and dinner was late.
 But with everyone’s help we managed to pull it off together, and we were able to bring our families together and show our appreciation for the beautiful women in our lives.
 We cleaned up, and tired, I climbed gratefully into bed.
 Then, a knock came at our door.
-It was my lovely daughter, Nessa, with a little card and a paper sack in hand.
-The children had forgotten to present me with a card earlier, and she wanted to give it to me before I went to bed.
+It was my lovely daughter, with a little card and a paper sack in hand.
+The children had forgotten to present me with their card earlier, and she wanted to give it to me before I went to bed.
 Lights went on, and I read the precious notes from my children with a swelling heart.
 I reached into the paper sack, and out came a little white polar bear, with a red muffler.
 It was a simple little bear, and tiny too.
 But the tears came to my eyes.

 The next day – bears in mind – I began to do some research.
 I was curious to know if there had been any significant bears in mythologies or fairy tales, and my research brought me to a lovely little string of articles on Bears, Myth and Moor, by Terri Windling.
 It was just what I was looking for, and it had a beautiful collection of information on tales and myth on bears, and art, depicting bears, and a girl. – Thank you, Terri, for the lovely thread.
 (I have shared the images I loved most here.)